marcusoftnet/marcusoftnet.github.io/_posts/2014-03-03-a-little-something-about-document.md

 tests for it.
 But... after awhile it started to squeak.
 A lot.

-I noticed it when i started to put the whole thing together.
+I noticed it when I started to put the whole thing together.
 In order to create a post I had to:

 Save the Post to the database